mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 ```

-A plot of the residuals and the prediction intervals will be helpful to show for this analysis.
-It will help us verify our coverage guarantees.
+A plot of the residuals and the prediction intervals will be helpful to verify our coverage guarantees.

 ```python